lastrust/boilerplate-for-nft/README.md

 # Getting started

 I will now show you how to use this boilerplate.

-If you get stuck, please ask on [our discord](https://discord.gg/wCFUV6rNd7).
+Need help?
+Ask in [our discord](https://discord.gg/wCFUV6rNd7).

 ## 1. Store metadata for NFTs